 Why did the Western Cape Education Department want to close 27 schools?

-In June 2012 the Department said they wanted to close 27 schools in the province.
-20 of these schools were in rural areas and 7 were in urban areas.
-The Department gave different reasons for wanting to close the schools.
+In June 2012 the Western Cape Education Department (WCED) said they wanted to close 27 schools in the province.
+Twenty of these schools were in rural areas and seven were in urban areas.
+The WCED gave different reasons for wanting to close the schools.
 These included: low learner numbers, poor school infrastructure, a majority of learners at one school coming from outside the area, and underperformance.

 Why did EE get involved?